kaustubh57/Git-Essential-Training/README.md

 - to return to long lines (unwrap) : minus sign (-) + S + return
 - cat .git/master : points to where HEAD (SHA) is located
 - cat .git/refs/heads/master : points to where HEAD (SHA) is located
+- project/.gitignore : file to specify which files or directory to ignore
+- .gitkeep : use this file to track empty folder

 ## Contents
 http://www.lynda.com/Git-tutorials/Git-Essential-Training/100222-2.html